truvami/docs/docs/dashboard/trackers.md

 <br></br>

+## Importing Trackers

+Clicking the **Import** button opens a modal that allows batch creation of new trackers.

+### Import Options

+Users can import trackers in two ways:

+1. **Upload a CSV/TSV/XLS/XLSX file**
+2. **Paste CSV rows directly** into the provided text area

+The CSV format may include fields such as: dev_eui, app_eui, app_key.

+If both a file and pasted content are provided, the uploaded file takes priority.

+### Additional Settings

+The import dialog also allows selecting:

+- **Device type** (required), e.g.:
+  - Tag S
+  - Tag L
+  - Tag XL
+  - Nomad XS
+  - Nomad XL
+  - Smartlabel

+<br></br>

 ## Column Visibility Options

 The column visibility menu allows users to customize which fields are shown in the table.